-Ever since I saw Leonardo Dalessandri’s Watchtower of Morocco on YouTube, Morocco has been on my bucket list.
-The video sparked a sense of curiosity in me that when I saw a seat sale from Oman Air, I immediately booked round-trip tickets for my friends and me.
+Morocco has been on my bucket list ever since I watched Leonardo Dalessandri’s Watchtower of Morocco on YouTube.
+The video sparked a sense of curiosity in me that when I saw a seat sale from Oman Air, I immediately booked round-trip tickets!
 Fortunately, my friends were just as adventurous as I was and didn’t hesitate to join me on this trip.
 If you’re also dreaming of exploring this beautiful country, check out my Morocco itinerary for first time visitors!

 PS.
-This post is quite long so please have patience as it loads.
+This Morocco itinerary is quite long so please have patience as it loads.
 I hope you’ll agree it’s worth it.
+If you don’t have time to go through it all, consider pinning this post on Pinterest for later! 🙂

 Table of Contents